danieloskarsson/jsond/README.md

 ## Introduction

-JSOND, _may also be written as_ jsond, is a way of defining a named json object using _json_.
+JSOND, _may also be written as_ jsond, is a way of defining JSON using JSON.
 The object being defined is created using json where values are either a nested object, an array, or a string representing the data type.

 ### JSON